AntMCE/K8S-course/K8S-intro.md

 ## 'kubectl get pods' mechanisme

+kubectl apply -f mypod.yml --> API --> ETCD --> Scheduler -> Worker Node Kublet

+The kubelet doesn’t create the Pod by itself.
+Instead, it delegates the work to three other components:

+The Container Runtime Interface (CRI) — the component that creates the containers for the Pod.
+The Container Network Interface (CNI) — the component that connects the containers to the cluster network and assigns IP addresses.
+The Container Storage Interface (CSI) — the component that mounts volumes in your containers.

 1. **kubectl Invocation**: When you run kubectl, you're invoking the Kubernetes command-line interface (CLI).
 The kubectl command is a client-side tool that communicates with the Kubernetes API server.